 Educate the World: Using a Degree in Nursing to Increase Public Awareness

-Public Health Nurse
+Public Health Nursing

-According to a survey given to 1,600 nurses in eight different countries, 95% of the surveyed nurses desire to use knowledge and skills to educate people about the threat and prevention of non-communicable diseases such as cancer.
-Public health nurses provide a wide variety of services to a community.
-The nurses track health trends in the community and look for health risk factors.
-They provide the greatest benefit to the most people according to determined priorities for health-related interventions.
-Underserved communities need public health nurses to advocate for the improvement of health services for them.
-The nurses work with local, state and federal levels.
+Public health nurses focus on the well-being of the communities that they serve.
+They are registered nurses with special training in the area of community health and disease prevention.
+They treat patients, but they also educate the community on health issues and create intervention plans to correct or prevent health and safety concerns.
+Public health nurses provide a wide variety of services to the community.
+The nurses track health trends in the community and look for risk factors.
+Underserved communities need public health nurses to advocate for the improvement of healthcare services.
 Health education campaigns are created and carried out by public health nurses.
-The nurses organize disease prevention activities such as immunizations and screenings.
-Public health nurses can work with at risk populations, educating and providing health care services to them.
-The nurses help the community with preparing for disasters and response to disasters.
-They also investigate outbreaks of communicable diseases.
+These nurses investigate outbreaks of infectious disease and organize disease prevention activities like immunizations and screenings.
+Public health nurses can work with at-risk populations, educating them on preventing illnesses ranging from the common cold and obesity to HIV/AIDS.
+These nurses also help the community in preparing for and responding to disasters.

 Specialized training is required to become a certified public health nurse, but the first step is to complete an accredited nursing program and become a registered nurse.
 According to Johnson & Johnson's Discover Nursing, 500 hours of public health nursing experience is necessary before becoming certified as a public health nurse.
 Certification in this specialization is voluntary, not required.
 Though it is not necessary to earn a master's degree or higher, advanced nursing degree programs are available in the specialization of public health nursing.